---->

 them and bodies themselves responded automatically as information

 response robots.
-Gilbert maybe should have invented a new term for
+Later such gravity signals were called 'emitted spirits' by Newton and Gilbert maybe should have invented a new term for

 his effluvia signals, but a term that covered a thing being both an